A South African family at a kitchen table with a laptop showing TributePoint's donation page and a phone showing a PayFast payment

 When a community member visits the tribute page, they see a “Contribute” button.
 Clicking it opens the payment flow:

 After the payment, the visitor can share the donation receipt via WhatsApp — a simple tap sends a message to the family confirming the amount.
-This creates a transparent chain of support that the family can see in real time.
+This is especially helpful when support is moving through several family or church groups at once and people want reassurance that the contribution landed where it was meant to.

 Tracking Donations